 For Plante, it was the most flattering of compliments.
 Even she was surprised by the number of orders she got, having just sent one off to Scotland.

 The fame has meant Lashek is recognized whenever she pays by credit card, or gives her email address at a store.
-But what’s important to her is not the viral notoriety, but the opportunity to show young girls that engineering can be a career path for them.
+What’s important to her is not the viral notoriety, but the opportunity to show young girls that engineering can be a career path.

 “I want to encourage other people to pursue their dream, not to get Instagram famous,” Lashek says.
 “But it’s really cool to be recognized for my accomplishments, and to know that people know I am an engineer.”